Optimizory/examples-vrest-ng/test/ddt-tests/README.md

 * Now, you can explore this Project on your own.

+## Step 4 - Switch the environment
+* If you are working in Windows machine, then just switch the environment to `Windows` in the vREST NG application for this project.
+* Otherwise keep the `default` environment.

-## Step 4 - Enjoy the live editing of CSV file
+## Step 5 - Enjoy the live editing of CSV file
 * You may find the multiple CSV files inside the `data` directory.
 * Now you can make changes and simply save the csv file.
 The changes will get automatically reflected in vREST NG without any refresh or upload.
 * Now you can click on ![](../../assets/run-button.png) button available in left pane to run all the test cases.

 Below is the sample screenshot of one of the CSV file:
 ![](../../assets/excel-sheet.png)

 ## Benefits of Data Driven Testing